arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 ### Scheduling the defense

 Scheduling the meeting is straightforward, once you find the `+` button at the bottom right of the screen.
-The documentation still mentions that you have to invite everyone, but that is no more the case (since this [Brightspace update][update]).
-You find the link to distribute to external participants (very handy for internal participants too) from the item-menu in the schedule:
+The online docs mention that you have to "invite all", but that is no more the case (since this [Brightspace update][update]).
+You find the link to distribute to external participants (handy for internal participants too) from the item-menu in the schedule:
 ![][item-menu-schedule]